vonlugersbutter/blanked-out/content/Cardiology/Normal Cardiac Anatomy and Physiology.md

 ![](00%20media/{261EB008-5D12-44D3-B4A0-ECE082EC3213}.png)

 The serous pericardium has serous fluid between its layers, and the potential space that it occupies it is called the pericardial cavity.
 This can get inflamed, in pericarditis, and cause a pericardial friction rub.
 There are grooves called sulci on the surface of the heart that house the coronary vessels (discussed below).

+Purpose of the pericardium: fix heart and limit movement, prevent extreme dilatation, limit spread of infection from lungs.
 ## Epicardium
 This also has two layers (so many layers!).
 Beneath the mesothelium that forms the visceral layer of the serous pericardium, there is another layer of fibroelastic and adipose tissue.
 ## Myocardium